ijalalfrz/go-event-source/README.md

 - gojsonq: JSON querier
 - go-testfixtures: automating load and teardown test data
 - testify: test assertion helper
+- cucumber: as automated integration test using gherkin scenario

 # Assumptions
-- Event will be our source of truth timeline of balance movement we can replay event at specific time or scale app later with OLAP service using event data, there will be `init_balance`, `deposit_received`, `balance_debited`, `balance_credited` event
+- Event will be our source of truth timeline of balance movement we can replay event at specific time or scale app later with OLAP service using event data, there will be `init_balance`, `deposit_received`, `balance_debited`, `balance_credited` events.
 - Event also has a sequence number to capture all historical event also as a optimistic locking mechanism if there are multiple event with the same sequence number will be prevented using unique index
 - Account will store latest balance per account or source of truth balance in this OLTP service
 - `X-TRANSACTION-ID` will be used as our idempotent id to prevent double requests and stored in event table